 CARE FOR OTHERS – MAKE A DIFFERENCE

-Brighton and Hove City Council are recruiting 1 part time, permanent, Care Officer.
+Brighton and Hove City Council are recruiting 1 part time, permanent, Care Officer at Ireland Lodge

-Are you looking for a rewarding, varied role where each day can offer a fresh challenge?
+Are you looking for a rewarding, varied role in social care where each day can offer a fresh challenge?
 Are you passionate about making a real difference to someone’s life?
 Value treating people with dignity and respect?

 If you enjoy helping people and want to make a difference to their lives, we would very much like to hear from you.

-For an informal discussion, please contact Melanie Oldrey/Rachel Wright- on 01273
+For an informal discussion, please contact Tina Johns, Assistant Operations Manager on 01273 296120

 About the role

-- generous holiday (23 days rising to 25 days after 5 years)
+- generous holiday 23 days rising to 25 days a year (Pro rata)

-As part of your application, you will need to upload your CV and a supporting statement.
-Your supporting statement is the most important part of your application as it will be used in the shortlisting process to assess whether you meet the essential requirements for the role that are set out in the person specification and to decide whether you should be offered an interview.
-Before you start your application, please read our guidance here (CV guidance (brighton-hove.gov.uk) and Supporting statement guidance (brighton-hove.gov.uk)) as this gives important advice which will increase your chance of success in the shortlisting process.
+As part of your application, you will need to upload your CV and answers to some shortlisting questions.
+Your answers to the shortlisting questions are the most important part of your application as they will be used in the shortlisting process to assess whether you meet the essential requirements for the role that are set out in the person specification and to decide whether you should be offered an interview.
+Before you start your application, please read our guidance here (CV guidance (brighton-hove.gov.uk) and Shortlisting questions guidance (brighton-hove.gov.uk)) as this gives important advice which will increase your chance of success in the shortlisting process.